Sam Crossland · 1st May 2025

 Future versions could enable full codebase scans, which would be useful for periodic health checks.
 These runs could leverage more resource-intensive engines, like the Graph Engine, to provide comprehensive analysis beyond PR changes.

 To reduce pipeline execution times, you could pre-create a virtual machine (VM) with essential tools like Node.js, the Salesforce CLI, and SFCA already installed.
-This would speed up the setup process during runs.
-However, managing and keeping the pre-built VM up to date introduces additional maintenance overhead, which is beyond the scope of this guide.
+This could speed up the setup process during runs.
+However, managing and keeping the pre-built VM up to date introduces additional maintenance overhead, which is beyond the scope of this guide and could cause issues with some of the extension’s install steps.

 Considerations